Ooonana/Debian_kindle/README.md

 Quick Start

-Install KUAL Launcher: the debian kual .zip file
+1. Install KUAL Launcher: the debian kual .zip file

-extract debian.zip to /mnt/us on kindle
+2. extract debian.zip to /mnt/us on kindle

+3. Copy conf file (press the button on top)

-Start Debian from the Launcher
+4. Start Debian from the Launcher